Bh-Abhiram/MED-FORECAST/README.md

-A Web Based Disease Prediction System with multiple input fields of various diseases
+A web-based disease prediction system that utilizes multiple input fields for various diseases.